tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Seer
 		 - stalk seer sends out a psychic feeling of warmth and welcome, it can telepathically communicate w/ u
 		 - It can see through eyes in the stalks, but it cannot see the past or the future
-		 - What info will it offer (Generally helpful but requires a trade of information)
+		 - Will offer you a place to stay but isnt inclined to grant you information unless it is granted What info will it offer (Generally helpful but requires a trade of information)
-			 - Will offer you a place to
+			 -
 			 - knows your goal, will project an image of the soldiers trying to find you
 		 - tells you that you wont get far with that mask,
 		 - extends a level of trust to tall,